 Most employees hate going through the annual performance review process.
-In fact, according to a Gallup research study only 14% of performance reviews leave an employee feeling motivated to perform better.
-The key reason for this, most managers have no idea how to assess performance at the end of the year.
-They see their employees turn up on time, work the required hours and send the reports they are supposed to prepare.
+In fact, according to a Gallup research study – only 14% of performance reviews leave an employee feeling motivated to perform better.
+The key reason for this is most managers have no idea how to assess performance at the end of the year.
+These managers see their employees turn up on time, work the required hours and send the reports they are supposed to prepare.
 This often leaves a manager confused as to how to rate an employee at year end.
 Does that make someone a star performer because they did stay late quite a lot?
 Or maybe they stayed late because they struggled with the work?

 What goals did you set?

 Ironically, if the manager has done their job right throughout the year then the year-end performance review should be easy.
 It all starts with effective goal setting at the start of the year, or the start of their tenure with the company if they are a new hire.
 The manager should have set specific and clear goals that the employee was supposed to deliver in addition to their business as usual tasks.
 At the end of the year, the employee will have either failed to deliver these, delivered them, or gone above and beyond and also delivered some additional items.
 That is pretty much the guide for your low, middle and high performers.
 Easy.

 Next, it is important to discuss performance with employees at least once a quarter, ideally once a month.
 It should come as no surprise that employees that receive regular feedback perform better than those that do not.
 Despite this, roughly half of all employees do not have a performance conversation with their manager at least once a quarter.
 By having regular check ins with employees, you are able to better assess their performance and also coach them to improve performance.
 It also allows for a much fairer assessment at the end of the year.
 Maybe one project was not delivered, but that is because IT are in the process of changing the IT system, which has caused a 9-month delay.
 By having a regular check in, you will have known in advance that was the case and assess fairly, as opposed to only finding out at year end that the project was not delivered.